Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Introduction

 \subsubsection{Related Work}

-Our Kantorovich presentation of convex powerset complements earlier results on a Wasserstein characterization~\cite{FuzzyLaxHemi} and a quantitative-algebraic presentation~\cite{mv:monads-quantitative-equational}.
-There has been recent work on what are termed \emph{correspondences} between the generalized Kantorovich and Wasserstein constructions where a single modality is assumed for the Wasserstein construction, while an associated set of modalities is considered for the Kantorovich construction~\cite{HumeauEA25}.
+Categorical distance constructions based on couplings were first considered in work on monoidal topology~\cite{Hofmann07,HofmannEA14}.
+The categorical price-function-based construction is predated by several constructions for specific functors in work on stochastic games~\cite{GoubaultLarrecq08}.
+Our price-function-based presentation of convex powerset complements earlier results on a coupling-based characterization~\cite{FuzzyLaxHemi} and a quantitative-algebraic presentation~\cite{mv:monads-quantitative-equational}.
+The modality underlying the distance on the convex powerset functor relates to Goubault-Larrecq's \emph{previsions}~\cite{GoubaultLarrecq07Previsions}; distances between such previsions are also expressed through a combination of (topological versions of) the Hausdorff and Kantorovich-Rubinstein-distances~\cite{GoubaultLarrecq08,GoubaultLarrecq17,GoubaultLarrecqKRQM-I}.
+There has been recent work on what are termed \emph{correspondences} between the generalized coupling-based and price-function-based constructions where a single modality is assumed for the former, while an associated set of modalities is considered for the latter~\cite{HumeauEA25}.
 Correspondences in this sense thus lie between dualities as considered here, where we insist on the same modalities being used on both sides, and general theorems on Kantorovich presentations of lax extensions~\cite{FuzzyLaxHemi} and classes of functors~\cite{KantorovichFunctors} that use very large sets of liftings.
-Results are obtained for functors constructed from the main known instances (distributions with the standard Kantorovich-Wasserstein metric, powerset) by applying coproduct and product.
-The Kantorovich construction is sometimes referred to as the \emph{codensity} construction~\cite{KomoridaEA19,kkkrh:expressivity-quantitative-modal-logics,HumeauEA25}, and as such has been used for logical characterizations of behavioural distances as mentioned above~\cite{kkkrh:expressivity-quantitative-modal-logics} but also for game characterizations~\cite{KomoridaEA19}.
+Results are obtained for functors constructed from the main known instances (distributions with the standard Kantorovich-Rubinstein metric, powerset) by applying coproduct and product.
+The price-function-based construction is sometimes referred to as the \emph{codensity} construction~\cite{KomoridaEA19,kkkrh:expressivity-quantitative-modal-logics,HumeauEA25}, and as such has been used for logical characterizations of behavioural distances as mentioned above~\cite{kkkrh:expressivity-quantitative-modal-logics} but also for game characterizations~\cite{KomoridaEA19}.
 The problem of generalized Kantorovich-Rubinstein duality has been stated already in work introducing coalgebraic behavioural distances~\cite{bbkk:coalgebraic-behavioral-metrics}, and a simple counterexample has been given; the counterexample we give here is distinguished by involving a quantitative modality that satisfies an analogue of two-valued \emph{separation}~\cite{Pattinson04}.